Generic Name: ferumoxytol (FER-ue-MOX-i-tol)

 Use Feraheme as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Feraheme is given as an injection at your doctor's office, hospital, or clinic.
-Ask your health care provider any questions you may have about how to use Feraheme.
+- Feraheme is given as an infusion at your doctor's office, hospital, or clinic.
+Contact your health care provider if you have any questions.

-- If you miss a dose of Feraheme, contact your doctor right away.
+- If you miss a dose of Feraheme, call your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use Feraheme.